 Butternut is a print and digital magazine that encourages reading literacy and food literacy for young readers ages 3-6.

 In short, butternut is a cross between a magazine and a book—a bookazine.
 The best parts of each are combined to create something new and (we think) sorta delightful.
 With a story and single topic, butternut is like a book.
 Because it comes in the mail and has seasonal topics, it is like a magazine.
-We're the cronut of the publishing world, if you will.
+Read a sample issue.

 A butternut subscription includes 6 issues per year.
 Parents told us that the optimal number of issues is not monthly.
 Parents explained that with the demands of busy family life, issues could stack up quickly without their full value being excavated.
 So, we went to work designing something that could be relevant and useful over several weeks.